The age limit has been imposed! Antonio Rüdiger appears to have caved in during contract negotiations with Real Madrid | Goal.com UK

 Rüdiger has been dogged by serious injury concerns.

 The Berlin-born centre-back endured a trying season on the pitch.
-Persistent physical problems dogged the defender for months and ultimately required surgery.
+Recurrent physical problems dogged the defender for months and eventually forced him to undergo surgery.

-That procedure followed a lengthy medical odyssey that included a pivotal doctor's visit in London, where specialist treatment finally eliminated the pain.
-In recent weeks Rüdiger has looked fit and unburdened, delivering consistent performances that underline his return to full fitness.
+That procedure followed a lengthy medical odyssey that took the centre-back, among other stops, to a pivotal consultation with a London specialist.
+The treatment he received there finally banished the pain.
+In recent weeks Rüdiger has looked fit and free of trouble, delivering consistent performances in several matches.

 Rüdiger has rejected a mega-offer from Saudi Arabia.

-Since joining Concha Espina on a free transfer from Chelsea in the summer of 2022, he had to fight hard to secure a place in the starting line-up, but quickly established himself as an absolute mainstay under then-manager Carlo Ancelotti.
+Since joining Concha Espina on a free transfer from Chelsea in the summer of 2022, he first had to fight for a place in the starting line-up, but quickly became a mainstay under then-manager Carlo Ancelotti.
 Chronic hip and knee problems last year forced him to push his body to the limit.
-Out of loyalty to club and coaching staff, he gutted out the final stages of the campaign while still injured.
+Out of loyalty to club and coaching staff, he gutted out the final stages of the campaign despite the pain.

-In recent years his management has fielded several offers, including a mega-offer from Saudi Arabia, yet leaving the Spanish capital was never an option for Rüdiger.
-His hunger for top-level titles was the decisive factor in his choice to stay at Real, where, according to AS, he believes his mission is far from complete.
+In recent years his management has fielded several offers, including a mega-bid from Saudi Arabia, yet Rüdiger never considered leaving the Spanish capital.
+His appetite for top-level titles was decisive in his choice to stay at Real, where, according to AS, he believes his mission is far from complete.

 - AFP